-- 5. The planned deposition of fill material associated with Alternatives 2 and 3 is not expected to violate any applicable State Water Quality Standards.
+- 5. The planned deposition of fill material associated with Alternative 3 is not expected to violate any applicable State Water Quality Standards.
 Further, that fill action is also not expected to violate the Toxic Effluent Standards of Section 307 of the Clean Water Act.
-The construction of the well sites will also not violate any state law standards. - 6.
-No endangered species or their critical habitat are anticipated to be adversely impacted by Alternatives 2 or 3.
+The construction of the well sites will also not violate any State Water Quality Standards. - 6.
+No endangered species or their critical habitat are anticipated to be adversely impacted by Alternative 3.
 Refer to the Threatened and Endangered Species section and appendix for additional information. - 7.
-The direct and indirect effects of the discharge of dredged or fill material associated with the construction and operation of the presented pumping station under Alternatives 2 and 3 would result in significant adverse impacts to wetlands due to the loss of between 27, 354 and 36, 570 AAFCUs within the YSA.
+The direct and indirect/secondary effects of the discharge of dredged or fill material associated with the construction and operation of the presented pumping station under Alternative 3 would result in significant adverse impacts to wetlands due to the loss of 27,354 AAFCUs within the YSA.
 This level of wetland functional loss would cause or contribute to significant degradation of waters of the United States.
-To address these concerns, compensatory mitigation measures, including the acquisition and restoration of wetlands on between 5,722 and 7,650 acres of land primarily located at or below the 2-year flood frequency elevation with the remaining remnant at or below the 5 year frequency elevation are designed to offset the unavoidable adverse impacts associated with the direct and the indirect impacts of the presented pumping station.
+To address these concerns, compensatory mitigation measures, including the acquisition and restoration of wetlands on 5,722 acres of land primarily located at or below the 2-year flood frequency elevation with the remaining remnant at or below the 5-year frequency elevation are designed to offset the unavoidable adverse impacts associated with the direct and the indirect impacts of the presented pumping station.
 As discussed in the Mitigation Appendix, this compensatory mitigation is also designed to offset estimated impacts to fish and other aquatic organisms as well as most of the impacts to wetland dependent wildlife species.
-Additionally, approximately403 acres (Alternative 2 & Alternative 3) of moist soil units are presented to compensate for remaining unavoidable impacts to shorebirds.
-USACE is currently evaluating whether the presented compensatory mitigation measures would reduce the project's adverse effects below the level of significant degradation. - 8.
-Before issuing a ROD, USACE will determine if all appropriate and practicable steps have been taken to minimize and compensate for the potential adverse impacts of the discharge of dredged or fill material associated with the alternative selected. - 9.
-Before issuing a ROD, USACE will determine whether, pursuant to relevant laws and regulations for federal civil works projects, the presented sites for the deposition of dredged and fill material are specified to the extent required by USACE standards.
+Additionally, approximately 403 acres (Alternative 3) of moist soil units are presented to compensate for remaining unavoidable impacts to shorebirds.
+Based on an evaluation of the presented compensatory mitigation measures, USACE has determined that they would reduce the project's adverse effects below the level of significant degradation.

+- 8. USACE has determined that all appropriate and practicable steps have been taken to minimize and compensate for the potential adverse impacts of the discharge of dredged or fill material associated with the alternative selected. - 9.
+USACE has determined that, pursuant to relevant laws and regulations for federal civil works projects, the presented sites for the deposition of dredged and fill material are specified to the extent required by USACE standards.